StevenBlack/intl/readme.md

 ----
 #### `cINTLMemento::lExplicit`

-`.T.` if the localization is explicit.
-Explicit localization localizes only objects containing "INTL" properties or have associated references to an INTL object in members named oINTL.
+Value is `.T.` if the localization is explicit.
+Explicit localization localizes only objects containing "INTL" properties or have associated references to an INTL object in members named `oINTL`.

 |  |  |
 | --- | --- |